N03297857/ELSpring2017/misc/Readme.md

-## A directory for misellaneous stuff.
+## My Misellaneous Directory.
-Nothing really relevant should be here!
+Any random or unnecessary information should be stored here.